njhofmann/mtg-analysis/README.md

 Time series analysis and prediction of competitive level play and card prices for Magic: The Gathering.

 # Motivation
-This project aims to provide a database combining tournament level / metagame data, card prices, and card info (CMC, printed sets, types, etc.).
-In addition to a series of investigations carried out on said data source motivated by the following questions:
+This project aims to provide a comprehensive database combining tournament level metagame data, card prices, and card info (CMC, printed sets, types, etc.).
+In addition to a series of investigations carried out on said data motivated by the following questions:

-* How have the prices for decks in non-rotating formats changed over time?
+* How have the prices for cards and decks in non-rotating formats changed over time?
 * How have format metagame compositions changed over time?
 Can they be predicted using current metagame compositions?
 * How does a card seeing more or less play overtime impact its price?
 * What impact do reprints have on the price of MTG cards?
 Can this impact be predicted?